Richard5P/LatAm-Lingo/README.md

 -- Note: I decided to leave the "hamburger" open/close feature to be user enabled as I found it useful for switching between the registration and about when deciding on a selecting a class.
 Future design would include more choices and information on the registration screen.

 ## Footer
+The footer contains links to social media platforms where LatAm Lingo has a presence, as well as the obligatory copyright.
+The particular social media sites shown were selected based on market research.

+In contrast to the header, the footer floats at the bottom of the website (the bottom of the html page).
+This is for two reasons:
+1. The information provided is not essential to the user immediate needs
+2. The space is better utilized, particularly on smaller viewports, for functional content